 By early January we're usually ready to pack up the holiday kitsch and get on with the New Year, but returning all the cheery Christmas decorations to their boxes inevitably leaves our home feeling empty and a little cold.
-So, how to embrace a clean slate home and
+So, how to embrace a clean slate home and warm it up?

 • 1., 2.Introduce texture with throws and pillows.
 Nubby knit blankets, sheepskin throws, and velvet pillows can add instant warmth to any room.
 If you don't have these things on hand, look around your home for alternatives.
 This year, I'm using a scarf/shawl to warm up our dark leather chair.

 • 3., 4.
 Force bulbs indoors.
 Paper Whites and Amaryllis are generally thought of as Christmas blooms, but they can make great indoor accents throughout the winter.
 This year, I forced Paper Whites for the first time, and I loved watching the growing process so much that I've decided to force some more.
 Check out a how to here.
 Remember: they are the easiest plants to care for if you remember to never let the actual bulb touch water.
 If the bulb sits in water, it will rot.
 Fill water just below the bulb, and the roots will sprout and find it.
 If you're one of the people that can't stand the smell of paperwhites, try tulips or amaryllis instead.

 • 5.
 Group potted plants.
 During the Christmas season, we grew used to the cozy look of side tables, coffee tables, mantel ledges sprinkled with holiday decor, but now we're digging the simple natural beauty of indoor plants, grouped for impact.

 • 6., 7.
 Use lots of candles.
 After a month of basking in the glow little white Christmas lights, our home looks a little dark now that we've packed them up.
 Grouping candles makes for a lovely year-round alternative.